 - Once your media file (that is, the audio or video file you uploaded) is transcribed in Simon Says, click the Export button:

 From the transcript screen in Simon Says, click the “Export” button.

 2. A pop-up will appear (like in the image below).
-Select “Final Cut Pro 7” from the options and you will probably want to check “only bookmarks” so you can just get the key parts of the interview you want.
+Select "Other", then “Final Cut Pro 7” from the suboptions and you will probably want to check “only bookmarks” so you can just get the key parts of the interview you want.

 If you don’t select “only bookmarks” you will get your entire media file broken into clips that correspond with the transcript rows.

-Click “Export” and download the ZIP file.
+Click “Let's do this” and download the ZIP file.
 Unzip it and you will find an *.xml file.